buildQL/query-builder/README.md

 ### Issue: "Invalid column name"

-**Solution:** Column names can only contain letters, numbers, underscores, dots, hyphens, and colons (for aliases) and parenthetis () if are using aggregates function :
+**Solution:** Column names can only contain letters, numbers, underscores, dots, hyphens, and colons (for aliases) and parenthesis () if are using aggregates function :

 ```php
 // ❌ Invalid